Search within:

 Ohio University B.S.
 Geology ’81, Ohio University M.S.
 Geology ’83

-After receiving my M.S., I started my career with Shell in New Orleans in 1983 as a geophysicist.
-Initial assignments included exploration and processing.
+After receiving my M.S., I started my career with Shell (opens in a new window) in New Orleans in 1983 as a geophysicist.
+Initial assignments included Gulf of Mexico exploration and processing.
 I moved to seismic acquisition in 1986, eventually becoming Party Chief of the R/V Shell America, the most advanced seismic vessel of that time.
 In 1991, I moved back into interpretive and leadership assignments that ranged from rank exploration to field developments and redevelopments.

 In 2000 I transferred to The Hague to take a role in the Shell flagship project Sakhalin II.
 This posting culminated in the position of Chief Geoscientist for Shell Russia.
 I returned to the United States in 2007 as Development Team Leader for Alaska.
 In 2009, I moved back to Exploration as the Geophysical Coordinator for the Gulf of Mexico for prospect review, seismic data purchase, and reprocessing projects.
-Starting in 2010 I assumed the role of Appraisal Lead for the deepwater Appomattox discovery and executed a three-year appraisal program including wells and seismic.
-In 2013, I took on all appraisal in the Gulf of Mexico, including completing the appraisal at Vito, drilling the discovery at Vicksburg, and executing appraisal test at Corinth.
-In early 2014, I took over as Exploration Manager in the eastern Gulf of Mexico including Shell’s Rydberg discovery.
-Overall, my career at Shell has been balanced between development planning/execution, exploration and geophysics.
-This includes successfully managing safety aspects of vessels and rigs along with a track record of getting wells drilled, developments online, and applying leading-edge technologies to projects.
+Starting in 2010 I assumed the role of Appraisal Lead for the deep water Appomattox discovery and executed a three-year appraisal program including wells and seismic.
+In 2013, I took on all appraisals in the Gulf of Mexico, including completing the appraisal at Vito and drilling the discovery at Vicksburg.